-Yabba-dabba-doo!
-For as long as there’s been television, there’s been catchphrases that have made their way into the vernacular.
-Here are nine of the most famous words and phrases from our screens to yours.
+"Yabba-dabba-doo!"
+For as long as there’s been television, there have been catchphrases that have made their way into the common vernacular.
+Here are nine of the most famous words and phrases from the small screen.

-“Friends” was full of catchphrases and memorable moments, but Matt Leblanc’s lovable flirt Joey Tribbiani’s New Yawk, machismo-loaded pick-up line is possibly the best known of them all.
-Despite how famous the saying is, over the course of the show’s 263 episodes, Joey only uttered it about 20 times!
+Friends was full of catchphrases and memorable moments, but this machismo-loaded pickup line from Matt LeBlanc’s lovable flirt Joey Tribbiani is a fan favorite.
+Despite its fame, over the course of the show’s 263 episodes, Joey uttered it only about 20 times.
 Maybe even more famous?
 “We were on a break!”

 Homer Simpson’s exclamation of frustration has gone down in the history books as one of television’s greatest expressions.
-Say it, and anyone will get that you’re commiserating with Springfield’s most lovely dopy resident.
+Say it, and anyone will get that you’re commiserating with Springfield’s dopiest resident on The Simpsons.